Beyfortus® logo

 ≥5 kg100 mg by IM injection

-Second RSV season: children who remain vulnerable to severe RSV disease
+Second RSV season: children who remain at increased risk for severe RSV disease1

-Children undergoing cardiac surgery with cardiopulmonary bypass
+Children undergoing cardiac surgery with cardiopulmonary bypass1

 For children undergoing cardiac surgery with cardiopulmonary bypass, an additional dose is recommended as soon as the child is stable after surgery.
 Please consult the Prescribing Information for complete information on dosing in this circumstance.